dot-base/.github/.github/ISSUE_TEMPLATE/bug.md

 name: 🔥 Bug
 about: Something that needs fixing.
 title: ""
-labels: "Type: Bug"
+labels: ""
 assignees: ""

 ---

 ### 🔥 Bug Description
 A clear and concise description of what the bug is.
+Could you include a screenshot?

 ### 🔍 Steps to Reproduce the Bug
 1. Go to '...'